Application for the 2023- 2024 City of Arlington Youth Council is now closed.

 Arlington Youth Council

-Developing a Youth Council in Arlington and Darrington is Strategy 3.1 of the Arlington-Darrington Community Revitalization Plan, America’s Best Communities.
+Developing a Youth Council in Arlington was a strategy of the Arlington-Darrington Community Revitalization Plan, America’s Best Communities.
 The purpose of the Youth Council is to advise the Mayor and City Council in all matters related to and affecting the youth in our community and provide youth perspectives on a range of community issues and topics.
 The youth council is structured to create an essential link among our area’s teens, the community, and city government.

 Applications will be available in July or August of each year.
 Terms are September through June.